moliver28/research-handbook/assets/includes/cross-functional-prioritization.md

 For more details on these three work types, please see the section on [work type classification](https://about.gitlab.com/handbook/engineering/metrics/#work-type-classification).
 The development EM is the DRI to ensure that the merge requests are accurateliy labeled.

-### Prioritization for feature, maintenance, and bugs
+#### Prioritization and DRI by component

 Our backlog should be prioritized on an ongoing basis.
 Prioritization will be done via quad planning (collaboration between product, development, quality, UX) with PM as the DRI for the milestone plan.
 PMs, EMs, Quality, and UX will provide the following:

 1. Product Manager provides prioritized `type::feature` issues
-1. Engineering Manager in development provides prioritized `type::maintenance` issues
+1. Engineering Manager provides prioritized `type::maintenance` issues
 1. [Test Platform Managers](https://about.gitlab.com/handbook/engineering/infrastructure/test-platform/#milestone-planning) provide prioritized `type::bug` issues using the [bug prioritization dashboard](https://10az.online.tableau.com/t/gitlab/views/OpenBugAgeOBA/BugPrioritizationDashboard)

 *Note: UX-related work items would be prioritized in accordance with the appropriate sub-types.
 UX related bugs are included in the automated process (S1/2 and so on), UX-related maintenance items will be included in the EM's prioritized list, Product (feature) UX items will have been included as part of our normal [Product Development Flow](https://about.gitlab.com/handbook/product-development-flow/).*

 The DRIs of these three core areas will work collaboratively to ensure the overall prioritization of the backlog is in alignment with [section direction](https://about.gitlab.com/direction/#devops-stages) or any other necessary product and business needs.
 If a team is not assigned a Product Designer then there is no UX counterpart needed for prioritization purposes.
 PMs will prioritize the final plan for a given milestone.

-### Planning for the milestone
+#### Planning for the milestone

 The Product Manager is responsible for planning each milestone.
 Product Managers are also responsible for ensuring that their team's target ratios are maintained over time.

 1. The PM keeps the overall prioritized backlogs (roughly) following the agreed-upon type ratios and guidance from their EM, QEM, and UX counterparts.
-The engineering team picks the issues from the backlog into the milestone without changing the prioritization.
+The Engineering team picks the issues from the backlog into the milestone without changing the prioritization.
    1. Pick based on what you think a common backlog would look like and note the expected ratio of features/maintenance/bugs.
    1. Teams working on net-new product functionality may have a much higher feature work percentage.
    1. Conversly, teams with more mature product categories may have more maintence work.